 • Knowledge of configuring and maintaining routers, switches and firewalls (e.g., CCNA)

 • Knowledge of configuring secure network (e.g., VLANS)

 • Knowledge of configuring secure wireless networks (e.g., 802.1x Authentication)

 • Ability to design, plan, implement and troubleshoot complex network infrastructures

 • Analytical thinking

 • Ability to document developed procedures and protocols

 Note: A passing score must be achieved on all examination components in order to be placed on the Eligible List.
 The hiring department may administer additional position-specific procedures to make final hiring decisions.
 Achieving a passing score in one class does not guarantee placement on eligible lists for the other classes.
-You must apply to each class you would like to be considered for.
-There are different exams for each of the SF Civic Tech specialty areas (Networks, Applications, Security and Systems), and each class (1041, 1042, 1043 and 1044) has a different passing score for each of those exams.
+You must apply to each class for which you would like to be considered.
+There are different exams for each of the SF Civic Tech specialty areas (Applications, Networks, Security and Systems), and each class (1041, 1042, 1043 and 1044) has a different passing score for each exam.